newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by New York Juvenile Courts?

-The various cases handled by the New York juvenile courts are;
+The various cases handled by the New York juvenile courts may include the following:

 • Juvenile Delinquency Cases: These are cases that involve juveniles who have committed an act that will be treated as a crime if committed by an adult.
 The judgment in this type of case includes conditional discharge for up to 1 year; probation for up to 2 years; treatment or confinement; placement of the offender in a group home, foster home or in the custody of a responsible relative or guardian for 18 months; community service or restitution.
 If the respondent is not found guilty, the case will be dismissed.

-• Child Neglect/Abuse Cases: The New York Family Courts can vindicate juveniles who are being abused or neglected by their parents or legal guardians.
+• Child Neglect/Abuse Cases: Depending on the circumstances of the case, the New York Family Courts may vindicate juveniles who are being abused or neglected by their parents or legal guardians.
 The Parents' Guide to New York State Child Abuse and Neglect Laws gives an insight into situations that might fall into this class.
 The judge holds the authority to decide what the outcome of the trial is.

-• Status Offence Cases: These are violations that pertain to juveniles/minors, and examples of such offenses include; underage drinking, truancy, curfew violation, and not being governable in general.
-Status Offence cases are treated concerning the misdeed, and judgment may vary.
+• Status Offense Cases: These are violations that commonly pertain to juveniles/minors, and examples of such offenses may include underage drinking, truancy, curfew violation, and not being governable in general.
+Status Offense cases are treated concerning the misdeed, and judgment may vary.

 Who is Eligible to View Juvenile Records in New York

-Although juvenile records are confidential and not accessible by the public, some exceptions exist in line with the New York Statutes.
+Although juvenile records are generally confidential and not accessible to the public, some exceptions may exist in line with the New York Statutes.
 Under the provision of N.Y.
 Crim.
 Proc. § 720.35, N.Y.
 Fam.
 Ct.
 Act § 381.3, and N.Y.
 Fam.
 Ct.
 Act § 380.1, the following are eligible to view juvenile records in the State of New York;

 • Institutions where the juvenile is committed, such as educational facilities.